musictopography/musictopography.github.io/interviews.md

   <div class="interview-card">
     <h3>Natale Massara</h3>
     <p>
       Natale Massara (1942) is a clarinettist, saxophonist, composer, and arranger.
 In 1958 he joined I Ribelli di Adriano Celentano and a few years later began collaborating with Lucio Battisti.
-In the interview, he recounts how his studies at the Conservatory led him to move to Milan at a very young age, and how his early experiences in this new urban context, above all the audition with Celentano, proved central to his career.
-His memories also make it possible to reconstruct the specific phenomenology and performance conditions of the Milanese dance halls, then known as "dancing".
+In the interview, he recounts how his studies at the Conservatory led him to move to Milan at a young age, and how his early experiences in the city proved central to his career.
+His memories contribute to the reconstruction of historical venue categories such as "Cinema teatro" and "Dancing".
     </p>
     <button class="interview-preview open-video-modal"
             type="button"
             data-video="https://www.youtube-nocookie.com/embed/VsBMWWNWyow?autoplay=1"